bricknpc/eloquent-ui/docs/docs/components/inputs/text.md

 ### Other attributes

-The input component supports all standard HTML attributes, like `placeholder`, `min`, `max`, `step`, `title`, `pattern`, etc. You can add any of these attributes to the component and they will be rendered on the input element.
+The text component supports all standard HTML attributes, like `placeholder`, `min`, `max`, `step`, `title`, `pattern`, etc. You can add any of these attributes to the component, and they will be rendered on the input element.

 ```html
 <x-eloquent-ui::input.text name="username" title="Your username" pattern="[a-zA-Z0-9]+" placeholder="Choose a username." />